SunShot Science and Technology Policy Fellowships

 Postdoctoral researchers receive an annual stipend, allowances for health insurance and research-related expenses, and limited reimbursement for relocation expenses.
-Learn more about current research topics and apply today.
+Learn more about current research topics and the next round of this program.

-A variety of othe internships, fellowships, and scholarships are available through EERE.
+A variety of other internships, fellowships, and scholarships are available through EERE.
 Learn more.

 Meet SunShot's Fellows